 Note: Copper piping in the Florida area is especially vulnerable to recurring pinhole leaks (corrosion that breaks through the surface of piping), so keep an eye out for bluish-greenish corrosion on copper piping.

-If you have steel or iron piping and notice rust-colored water coming from your water appliances, your pipes might be rusted and need replacing.
+Have steel or iron piping and notice rust-colored water coming from your water appliances?
+This is a good indication that your pipes might be rusting from the inside and therefore, need to be replaced.
 Keep in mind that if the rust-colored water only comes with hot water, the cause could be a rusted out water heater—not your home’s piping.

 To determine whether the rust is coming from your home or the municipal water supply, get a professional to inspect your home’s plumbing.